About FishHawk Ranch Property Taxes

 Westgate Plaza Shopping Center

 Tampa, FL 33625

 South County Branch Office

 For your convenience here is a copy of the Hillsborough County Homestead Exemption Application.

 Save Our Homes

-You’ve owned your home in FishHawk Ranch for a while now and want to either buy a larger house or a smaller home but are worried about losing your great homestead exemption.
+You’ve owned your home in FishHawk Ranch for a while and want to purchase a different home.
 Don’t worry, when you move and apply for a new homestead exemption you will be eligible to ‘port’ all or a portion of the capped value.
-To see how this works, the Hillsborough County Homestead Portability FAQs does a really good job explaining and answering portability questions.
+To see how this works, the Hillsborough County Homestead Portability FAQs does an excellent job explaining and answering portability questions.

-I hope this help you get a better understanding on how FishHawk Ranch property taxes affect your FishHawk Real real estate.
+I hope this helps you get a better understanding of how FishHawk Ranch property taxes affect your FishHawk Real real estate.
 If you have any questions or would like further clarification of any property tax items, feel free to contact me.
 I will be glad to answer those for you.